spongbb258/cse15l-lab-reports/lab.md

     **Command functions and summary:**

     The cd commend allows me to change directory.
 The ls -lat listed files and showed the created times of the files.
 The ls -a listed out the files.
 The pwd printed out the path of the working directory.
 In this section.
-I logged into the account and connected to a computer in the CSE building.
-I also tried out different commands that are related to path, directory and also files in the directory, and I learned the functions of the commands at the same times.
+I logged into the account for the first time and connected to a computer in the CSE building.
+I also tried out different commands that are related to path, directory and also files in the directory, and I learned the functions of these commands at the same times and actually saw the outcomes of these commands.